-There is some bizarre claims when it comes to boosting testosterone levels.
-One of these claims i recently read is that drinking an excess amount of green tea can decrease testosterone levels.
+There are some bizarre claims when it comes to boosting testosterone levels.
+One of these claims I recently read is that drinking an excess amount of green tea can decrease testosterone levels.
 Sounds crazy right?
 A drink that’s meant to be extremely healthy for us can actually be harmful to our health.
 But is there any truth to this?

 The reason people are claiming that green tea reduces testosterone levels is because green tea affects androgen levels in a dose-dependent manner.There is evidence that an excess consumption of 5 cups or more a day might actually do some harm to testosterone levels.
 Firstly who drinks 5 cups a day that is a large amount of tea drinking.

 A study published in the September 2011 issue of the “Indian Journal of Experimental Biology”, found that drinking 5 cups of green tea a day, for 26 days reduced testosterone levels by around 20%.